Alton Police Chief Pulido Provides More Information About Wednesday Morning Bridge Jumper Incident - News Break

 Alton Police Chief Pulido Provides More Information About Wednesday Morning Bridge Jumper Incident

 ALTON - Alton Police Department Chief Marcos Pulido provided more information about the incident on the Clark Bridge Wednesday morning where a woman jumped from the bridge.
 "At 8:13 a.m. on May 26, 2021, the Alton Police Department was notified that there was someone on the ledge of the Clark Bridge, who was pacing back and forth.
-Shortly thereafter, Alton Police Officers arrived and saw a person sitting on the outer ledge of the middle portion of the Clark Bridge.
-"The officers began attempting Continue Readingwww.riverbender.com
+Shortly thereafter, Alton Police Officers arrived and saw a person sitting on the outer ledge of the middle portion of the Clark Bridge.www.riverbender.com